 - Being a generalist helps build trust.
 People want objective advice, and they want to know you are acting in their best interest.
 If you run a well-rounded practice, this will give you a range of offerings to meet every need, whether that’s life insurance, mutual fund and stock portfolios, or annuities.
 It’s about the best fit for the client, not just what you are able to sell.

 - It’s about relationships first, and domain knowledge second.
-As advisers, we get caught up in wanting to learn as much as possible so we can answer any question a client might have and not get embarrassed by not knowing everything.
+As financial professionals, we get caught up in wanting to learn as much as possible so we can answer any question a client might have and not get embarrassed by not knowing everything.
 In reality, our clients just want to like us, they want to trust us, and they want us to be there for them.
 Of course we must be knowledgeable in order to be the resource our clients need us to be, but don’t let your fear of being vulnerable early in your career prevent you from having conversations with the clients you really want.

 - Make your youth work for you.
 Right now, age may seem to be a bit of a disadvantage.
 When I started in the business, I would sit down with people and they’d say, “Adam, I like you, but I’ve been investing longer than you’ve been alive.
 I think I’m going to stick with what I’m doing.”
 Now, 12 years into the business, I’ve had a good amount of experience, and I work with people from age 18 to 90-something.
 My youth has turned to an advantage, because people feel good knowing that I’m going to be there for the long haul to help them through their retirement.
-Most other advisers are likely to be retired, sitting on the beach next to them rather than working hard to make sure all the plans they worked hard to create with their adviser get carried out.
+Most other financial professionals are likely to be retired, sitting on the beach next to them rather than working hard to make sure all the plans they worked hard to create with their financial professional get carried out.
 People who look at the big picture will value youth.